widged/array-nester-es6/Readme.md

 Benchmarking suites are available in the benchmark folder.

-Our Nester class is more efficient than d3nest on tiny and small datasets.
+On tiny and small datasets, our Nester class is more efficient than d3nest.

     {repetitions: 100, lineQty: 1000}
     Nester         0.060
     IndexAndNest   0.171
     d3nest         0.446

-Even more so on Medium datasets.
+On Medium datasets, the improvement is more noticeable.

     {repetitions: 100, lineQty: 50000}
     Nester         1.889
     IndexAndNest   3.933
     d3nest         18.013

-Using Indexer and IndexNester is much more efficient on big data sets, as it avoids multiple iterations over the data lines.
+On big datasets, it pays off to adopt another approach that avoids multiple iterations over the data lines by computing the list of possible indices, and then nesting the indices values.

     {repetitions: 10,  lineQty: 1000000}
     IndexAndNest    98.330